corsairmarks/basic-more-districts-planetview-15-building-slots/mod/README.md

 * 2.0.0 Mark as compatible for Stellaris 3.3 version "Libra" - no script changes, but the parent mod is not backwards compatible
 * 3.0.0 Mark as compatible for Stellaris 3.4 version "Cepheus" - no script changes, but the parent mod is not backwards compatible
 * 4.0.0 Mark as compatible for Stellaris version 3.6 "Orion" - no script changes, but the parent mod is not backwards compatible
+* 5.0.0 Mark as compatible for Stellaris version 3.7 "Canis Minor" - no script changes, but the parent mod is not backwards compatible

 ## Source Code